microsoft/RTVS-docs/sqlserver.md

 SQL.
 We generate a small test script in the comments of the `StoredProcedure.R` file that uses the [RODBC package](https://cran.r-project.org/web/packages/RODBC/index.html) to transmit a SQL statement to SQL Server, run it, and retrieve its result set as an R dataframe.
-You can uncomments the test code to interactively write your R code against the result set that you got from SQL Server.
+You can uncomment the test code to interactively write your R code against the result set that you got from SQL Server.

 `StoredProcedure.Query.sql` is the file where you write and test the SQL query that generates the data for `InputDataSet`.
-Since this is a `.sql` file, you have all of the Transact-SQL editing / execution features available to you, as described in the section above on Creating and Running SQL query.
+Since this is a `.sql` file, you have all of the T-SQL editing / execution features available to you, as described in the section above on Creating and Running SQL query.
 Once you are happy with your SQL code, you can integrate it with your R code in `StoredProcedure.R`.